TheFoo251/koheletic-nuance/src/the-walaganth/chapter-1.md

 My father.
 The shop had been very empty without him.
-I derived some level of satisfaction from my craft, but it couldn't compare to the simple happiness I working alongside him.
+I derived some level of satisfaction from my craft, but it couldn't compare to the simple happiness I had working alongside him.

 I looked back at the prototype I had just tested.
 I suppose he didn't have anything more to teach me.